Airbnb is buying Luxury Retreats for around $200M

 The company has tapped into an explosion of interest in the Airbnb-style of finding and renting homes, which has touched even the high end of the market.

-“The sharing economy has exploded in popularity and we see a big opportunity in delivering predictability and consistency to our guests,” Poulin told me.
+“The sharing economy has exploded in popularity and we see a big opportunity in delivering predictability and consistency to our guests,” Poulin told me at the time of the funding.

 Others in the same market include OneFineStay, which was recently acquired; and HomeAway has its own sub-brand, the similarly named Luxury Rentals.
 Luxury Retreats is a bit different from these because of its attention to vetting sites — or “curation” as Poulin calls it — and generally making the walls of its sharing sandbox just that much higher.
-This is also consistent with how Airbnb has been trying to develop the quality of its service.
+This is also consistent with how Airbnb has been trying to develop attention to the quality of its service.

 “You can’t just load a property and go,” said Poulin.
 “Our peel off is that we have a little more control.
 It’s not fully peer to peer because we certify all properties.
 There is a need for driving business on the high end.
 Luxury is not sold, it’s delivered.”